 Svante L. Myrick was sworn into office in January 2012 and became, at 24, the City of Ithaca's youngest Mayor and first Mayor of color.
 Myrick was first elected to the Common Council at the age of 20 while still a junior at Cornell.
-He spoke as part of the President's Forum Series on March 7, 2013, at 7:30 p.m. in the Geneva Room.
+He spoke as part of the President's Forum Series on March 7, 2013, and will return to campus to speak in the spring of 2016.

 Myrick's active advocacy in Albany and in Washington D.C. has resulted in over $20 million of grants and awards from the State and Federal government.